hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 LinkedListRanges
 -----------------

+One of the core driving force for the client side logic is a double linked list of ranges, which is used to maintain the list of lost packets of the client.

-The linked list will maintain reference to the
+At the top level, the linked list will maintain reference to the

-* start,
-* end
+* start/first node in the list
+* end/last node in the list

 as well as